What is Objection Handling?

 This works well because you have moved the responsibility of handling the sales stall to the prospect.

-It is much better to handle the buyers Stalls & Objections before they manifest, rather than waiting on the buyer to bring them up.
+It is much better to handle the buyers Stalls & Objections up front before they manifest, rather than waiting on the buyer to bring them up later in the sales process.
 Asking these questions upfront and early on in the sales process ensures there is:

 - a) A “good fit” between the sellers’ products and services and the buyer’s requirements moving forward.

-- b) Positions the Salesperson as upfront and not afraid to ask difficult questions that may ultimately lose him the sale.
+- b) Positions the Salesperson as upfront and not afraid to ask difficult questions that may ultimately lose them the sale.

 - d) Help demonstrate the Sales Reps product and industry knowledge.

-Many companies host bespoke sales training sessions specific to handling sales stalls to support their Salespeople where they demonstrate best in class methods to overcome objections.
+Many companies host bespoke sales training courses specific to handling sales stalls to support their Salespeople where they demonstrate best in class methods to overcome sales objections.

 Brainstorm with your sales team the best responses to those objections and write them down on the back of the card.
 You can then run short training sessions involving role-play to help the Sales Reps memorize the correct responses.
 Remember to monitor how successful your responses are – it may be that although the response makes perfect sense to you, it doesn’t work for your customers, so always check and look to improve if you are not getting the desired results.